0xDot-mal/LogSystem/README.md

 	LGFatalLevel("AAAAA!");
 ```
 that's not going to working because you're initializing it as info level at first then you're trying to log it as a fatal.

+### EASY
+you can  use the LogSystem.lib instead just makesure to get the whole directory and structure **NO EXPLANATION I NEED SLEEPING💤💤**